Extreme cold, heavy snow: East braces for winter storm

 How do they form?

-- Cold, dry air advances over a lake whose surface is warmer.
+- Cold, dry air moves over a lake whose surface is warmer.

 - The lake brings moisture and warmth to the air.